tvanriper/mbox/README.md

 Supporting four different mbox file formats in pure golang.

 Package mbox implements a reader and writer for working with mbox files.
+It also provides a tool to potentially determine the type of mbox format, although it isn't possible to create tool that can definitively determine this.

 The package supports four types of mbox files: